Medical students pushing for universal, free access to abortion pill

 A group of medical students is advocating for better access to a pill to allow all Manitoba women access to all options when making a tough choice.

-The abortion pilll -- called Mifegymiso -- was approved for use in Manitoba in 2017, but a group of medical students says not everyone in the province has fair access to it.
+The abortion pilll -- called Mifegymiso -- was approved for use in Manitoba in 2017, but a group of medical students said not everyone in the province has fair access to it.

 "Right now in Manitoba it's only available free of charge at the three locations that already offer surgical abortions.
 So that's Health Sciences Winnipeg, the Women’s Health Clinic and the hospital in Brandon," said Lucy Karp, one of the students behind a campaign to change that.